 - 1. Get into Buzz groups. - 2.
-Choose a spokesperson who will report back on behalf of the entire group. - 3.
-In your group, answer the following questions: - a.
-What are emotions? - b.
-Can you think of other emotions that one could experience other than those that were played in the game?
+Choose a spokesperson who will report back on behalf of the entire group.

+3. In your group, answer the following questions:

+3 www.Kiddiematters.com/emotion-regulation-identification-activities

-3www.Kiddiematters.com/emotion-regulation-identification-activities c.
-Think of an emotion you have had recently that sticks in your mind.
+C. Think of an emotion you have had recently that sticks in your mind.
 Can you think of who or what made you feel that way?